Our Board & Staff

 Dr. Jenny Ingram

 Dr. Jenny Ingram is a specialist in Internal and Geriatric Medicine, practicing in Peterborough, Ontario.
-She is the Founder and Principal Investigator at the Kawartha Regional Memory Clinic, a specialty geriatric and clinical research facility.
+She is the Founder and Principal Investigator at the Kawartha Centre ~ Redefining Healthy Aging, a specialist geriatric clinic and clinical research site for dementia.
 Jenny is also the founding Chair of both the Peterborough Council on Aging and the Peterborough chapter of Osteoporosis Canada.
 Her pivotal role in supporting primary care management of complex seniors led to the development of the Geriatric Assessment and Intervention Network (GAIN) and the Seniors Care Network.
-She is the recipient of countless awards and accolades, including the Irma M. Parhad Award for Excellence from the Consortium of Canadian Centers for Clinical Cognitive Research and the Glenn Sawyer Service Award from the Ontario Medical Association for outstanding contributions to the medical profession and the community, Trent University’s Community Leaders Award, and the Senior’s Care Excellence Visionary Award from the Seniors Care Network.
+She is the recipient of countless awards and accolades, including the Irma M. Parhad Award for Excellence from the Consortium of Canadian Centers for Clinical Cognitive Research, the Glenn Sawyer Service Award from the Ontario Medical Association for outstanding contributions to the medical profession and the community, Trent University’s Community Leaders Award, and the Senior’s Care Excellence Visionary Award from the Seniors Care Network.

 Deborah Jacobs is a Councillor with Curve Lake First Nation and an active member of her community.
 Having lived in Curve Lake all her life, Deborah worked for many years at the Curve Lake Day Care Centre and also taught early childhood education classes for the Anishinabek Education Institute in North Bay.
 Her parents, Aileen and Amos Irons, are full-blooded Ojibway, both from Curve Lake.
 Deborah’s family is her “pride and joy.”
 She has been married for 46 years and has three sons and 10 grandchildren.
 She has always enjoyed the water; fishing, boating and canoeing at her family cabin on Dead Horse Island have played a significant part in her life.